Hurricane Frederic: Lesser Antilles and Puerto Rico

 Effects from Frederic were first felt on the outward facing Leeward Islands.
 In Antigua, the threat of widespread power outages forced the insular government to shut down power.
 A peak gust of 62 mph was documented on the island as a result of the storm.
 These strong winds also unroofed some buildings.
 Strong winds and rain were felt in Guadeloupe, Barbuda, and a number of other islands, but no damaging effects from the passing tropical cyclone occurred in those locations.

 In St. Maarten, these strong winds toppled a radio antenna.
 Flowing floodwaters washed away plentiful food crops in the island.
 Some homes were damaged and others destroyed on the adjacent Sint Maarten.
 Off of the island, seven Japanese people were killed after their fishing boat sank during the storm.

 Power outages knocked out electricity to half of Tortola in the British Virgin Islands and downed telephone lines.
 Rainfall and downed trees blocked several roads.
 Offshore, the yacht Princess blew out into sea, prompting a coast guard rescue of the ship and its crew.

 As a tropical storm, Frederic dropped heavy rain across the U.S. Virgin Islands and Puerto Rico.
 Despite having weakened from its prior hurricane intensity, the storm still brought gale-force winds coupled with gusts as strong as 70 mph to the area.
-Three apartments in the same apartment complex on St. Thomas were unroofed, displacing roughly 50 families.
-Electricity was deliberately cut during the late night hours to prevent the spread of power outages.
+Three buildings in an apartment complex on St. Thomas were unroofed, displacing roughly 50 families.
+Electricity was deliberately cut during the late night hours as a preventive measure.
 The entirety of the U.S. Virgin Islands reported numerous felled trees and downed utility lines as a result of the strong winds.
 Wind damage on nearby Puerto Rico was of only minor extent and much less severe than in the Virgin Islands.
 However, torrential precipitation accounted for most of the damage, as the passage of Hurricane David less than a week earlier saturated soils, priming the area for floods induced by the passage of Frederic.
 Rainfall peaked at around 10 in in 12 hours in Puerto Rico and 24.04 in in 30 hours in St. Croix.